 The BBC told us that, while the Occupiers were full of energy and anger at the economic situation, they were unclear about their goals.
 Or, at least, the Beeboids came away unclear about them.
 I found that to be decidedly not the case at all.
 Everyone I spoke to was very, very clear about their goals, and we all know by now what those were.
 What I learned was that they are mostly very unclear about how to achieve them.
 Contrary to what Katty told us, the anger was up front, first and foremost, and I heard precious little about anyone’s “love for humanity”.
 She was also completely wrong about their priority was “sitting down with their political opponents to figure out the country’s economic problems”.
 These people were convinced that by copying the Egyptians in Tahrir Square, and by taking over the streets of their cities, and occupying government and bank buildings, they could bring the government to their knees and destroy the current system.
 I heard this expressed over and over.
 That’s not trying to figure out anything.
 As far as they were concerned, they already had it figured out and were going to keep occupying whatever they could until they got what they wanted.
 No discussion, no debate.
 I have no idea where Katty got her ideas from, and suspect she made it up out of whole cloth because she’s used to debating issues on TV and projected that onto the Occupiers.
 We now know it was all baloney because the BBC itself is describing the Occupiers at St. Paul’s as an anti-Capitalist protest.

 Let’s compare this with the Tea Party movement.
 The whole point of the Tea Party was to stir up the voters.
 People went to town hall meetings, city council meetings, politicians’ public appearances, and went out and voted in elections.
 In contrast, with a handful of exceptions, the Occupiers were non-voters.
-Out of all the people I spoke to, practically the only people who were conscientious voters with a clue were these people:
+Out of the dozens I spoke to, practically the only ones who were conscientious voters with a clue were these people:

 (The woman speaking off camera about how Herman Cain would supposedly take away all our freedoms wasn’t an Occupier, but rather a comfortable Manhattanite who came down to show her support.
 I had to look up Cain’s actual position on both abortion and home healthcare for the disabled, because I hadn’t heard about what they claimed.
 As it turns out, these people’s concerns over their independence was already being threatened by Democrat Gov. Cuomo as part of the recently agreed plan to cut the budget and fix the state finances without raising taxes.
 Instead of continuing to let the home care providers bill Medicare directly, Cuomo – apparently foolishly – turned over the payment of home healthcare providers to for-profit HMOs, who in turn would bill Medicare.
 This was supposed to save money.
 What it did was let the HMOs close facilities, since government tracking pretty much begins and ends when they see the invoice.
 Personally, I don’t see how adding a layer of bureaucracy is ever going to save money, so Gov. Cuomo probably screwed that one up.
 It’s not the same thing as putting more money into institutions instead, as one woman was worried about.
 But Herman Cain hasn’t made any of that part of his platform, so it seems they were off base there.
 This is all state-level stuff, and nothing he’s said so far is relevant to it.
 Still, their concern for their own situation is legitimate.
 Yet they were slightly embarrassed that they were acting and voting out of self-interest.
 Everyone does that to some degree, and it’s not as if they had no larger concerns.
 One of them was proud that she started voting at age 18, and would always do so.
 The chasm between the integrity of these people and the other 99% of the Occupiers (see what I did there) is staggering.
 As these three were voters with the sense of civic duty so lacking in most of the Occupiers, I say more power to ‘em.